New Server Rack Cabinets for SCADA Technologies

 Technical Foundation

-Once you consider how this technical foundation comes together, it’s easy to see how all the elements we’ve been discussing including rackmount enclosures factors in.
+Once you consider how this technical foundation comes together, it’s easy to see how all the elements we’ve been discussing—including rackmount enclosures—factor in.

 Consider:

-- The Communications Aspect.
-With the advent of the digital age and all of the accompanying controllers and devices need to be able to talk to each other.
-The new architecture for SCADA means interoperability for the kind of two-way communication gateway needed.
-NEMA ratings become even more important to ensure the rackmount enclosures are properly rated.
-NEMACO offers customized enclosures made to six different NEMA ratings.
-We also have custom enclosures with various options and features.
+• The Communications Aspect.
+With the advent of the digital age and all of the accompanying controllers and devices, systems need two-way interoperability.
+NEMA ratings become even more important to ensure the enclosures are properly rated.
+NEMACO offers customized enclosures made to six different NEMA ratings, and custom options.

-- The Monitoring Aspect.
-Making sure the intelligent grid is maintained and operated efficiently means there’s a need to constantly measure and monitor parameters.
-Modern digitization requires what’s being called integrated monitoring and a clear definition of data requirements.
+• The Monitoring Aspect.
+Maintaining and operating the intelligent grid efficiently requires constant measurement of key parameters.
+Modern digitization calls for integrated monitoring and a clear definition of data requirements.

 It’s clear that there’s a digital evolution sweeping all industries.
 Although SCADA will certainly be transformed by this juggernaut, it won’t be cast off.
-That means increased need for the kind of custom enclosure modifications that we can provide including precision installed accessories.
+That means increased need for the custom enclosure modifications we provide, including precision-installed accessories.

-NEMACO™ also offers performance testing for certain applications which lends itself to the for ever-increasing pace of digital transformation.
+NEMACO™ also offers performance testing for certain applications, which lends itself to the ever-increasing pace of digital transformation.

 SCADA and Analytical Software: Proactive and Cost Efficient